UP-RS-ESP/PhaseJumps_InSAR/README.md

 # PhaseJumps_InSAR

+Source code and additional information to submitted manuscript:
+Viotto, S. and Bookhagen, B.: *Mitigating the impact of ionospheric and tropospheric delay on Sentinel-1 interferograms in northwestern Argentina*

 Detecting phase jumps in unwrapped interferograms.
 Detailed manual (supplementary material) in [PhaseJumpDetector_documentation.pdf](PhaseJumpDetector_documentation.pdf)

 The code `calculate_phasejumps_from_mintpystack.py` identifies phase jumps in